Taiwanese indigenous peoples: Quarantine policies

 The struggle over land resources was one source of conflict.
 Large areas of the western plain were subject to large land rents called Huan Da Zu (番大租—literally, "Barbarian Big Rent"), a category which remained until the period of Japanese colonization.
 The large tracts of deer field, guaranteed by the Qing, were owned by the communities and their individual members.
 The communities would commonly offer Han farmers a permanent patent for use, while maintaining ownership (skeleton) of the subsoil (田骨), which was called "two lords to a field" (一田兩主).
 The Plains peoples were often cheated out of land or pressured to sell at unfavorable rates.
 Some disaffected subgroups moved to central or eastern Taiwan, but most remained in their ancestral locations and acculturated or assimilated into Han society.
+Despite this, the vast majority of rebellions did not originate from indigenous peoples but the Han settlers, and the mountain indigenous were left to their own devices until the last 20 years of Qing rule.
+During the Qianlong period (1735–1796), the 93 shufan acculturated indigenous villages never rebelled and over 200 non-acculturated indigenous villages submitted.

+During the reigns of the Kangxi (r.
+1661–1722), Yongzheng (r.
+1722–1735), and Qianlong (r.
+1735–1796) emperors, the Qing court deliberately restricted the expansion of territory and government administration in Taiwan.
+A government permit was required for settlers to go beyond the Dajia River at the mid-point of the western plains.
+In 1715, the governor-general of Fujian-Zhejiang recommended land reclamation in Taiwan but Kangxi was worried that this would cause instability and conflicts.
+By the time of Yongzheng's reign, the Qing extended control over the entire western plains, but this was to better control the settlers and maintain security.
+The quarantine policies were maintained.
+After the Zhu Yigui uprising which occurred in 1721, Lan Dingyuan, an advisor to Lan Tingzhen, who led forces against the rebellion, advocated for expansion and land reclamation to strengthen government control over the Chinese settlers.
+He wanted to convert the indigenous to Han culture and turn them into subjects of the Qing.
+However, the Qianlong Emperor kept the administrative structure of Taiwan largely unchanged and in 1744, he dismissed recommendations by officials to allow settlers to claim land.